 In the first method, your bowtie analysis may look different every time.
 Sometimes you may have more threats and following events, and sometimes your Top Event will lead almost directly to impacts.
 With this method, there’s no “right way” for a bowtie to look, so long as you capture the main elements of the situation.

 However, many organizations find it much more comfortable to use a different method.
 With this alternative approach, you follow templates to keep bowtie analysis consistent both in how they look and how they are created.
 While this method does not allow a highly, flexible "output" or "deliverable" for each situation, it will be easier and less error-prone.
 Furthermore, when managers start studying and using bowties in their risk management decision-making processes, having consistent bowtie outputs allow for both quicker analysis and subsequent decision-making.

 I think the best idea is to do what is most effective and safest for your organization.

-An aviation safety database that has consistent, easy to understand bowtie features is definitely an added bonus for every aviation SMS.
+An aviation safety database that has consistent, easy-to-understand bowtie features is definitely a bonus for every aviation SMS.
 Bowties can become complicated and Bowtie XP is very expensive software.
 If you can get a bowtie module in your aviation SMS database, you are one step closer to putting all your aviation risk management tools in one bucket.

 Aviation SMS database software should have more than a bowtie tool.
 The best aviation SMS databases have user-friendly tools that address all SMS requirements, regardless of whether they are the requirements of:

 - civil aviation authorities (FAA, EASA, Transport Canada, CASA);